thejhoffman/jwtdown-fastapi-demo/README.md

 # JWTdown for FastAPI Demo
-This repo is meant to used as guide for following along side the video for Hack Reactor's Week 14 lesson titled "D4: Backend Authentication with JWTdown"
+This repo is meant to bed used as guide for following along side the video for Hack Reactor's Week 14 lesson titled "D4: Backend Authentication with JWTdown"

-The database used in the this repo is a PostgreSQL database.
+The database used in this repo is a PostgreSQL database.
 MongoDB is also an option, but not configured here.

 This repo contains two branches: `main` and `final`
 * `main` is blank starting point for following along with the video